Teddy34/gatsby-blog/blog/2019-06-28/index.md

 Today we're going to focus on a little known but super powerful Lodash function: cond.

-You can think of cond as a super if or a switch on steroïds.
+You can think of cond as a super if or a switch on steroids.
 In the FP universe, we would call it an entry to Pattern Matching.
 Please note that the feature might be added to JavaScript language itself soon (https://github.com/tc39/proposal-pattern-matching).

 Please take 30 seconds to read the [Lodash documentation](https://lodash.com/docs/4.17.11#cond "It's short, read it really") and let's continue.